MG F / MG TF: MG TF GT

-The concept car was developed from a top of the range TF 160, and came with a grenadine interior (a rare option typically in the top of range TF's), brand new lowered bucket seats, 17" OZ five spoke wheels, a front splitter to improve aerodynamics and, for the first time in a production/factory TF, a 2.5L Rover KV6 engine.
+The concept car was developed from a top of the range TF 160, and came with a grenadine interior (a rare option typically in the top of range TF's), brand-new lowered bucket seats, 17" OZ five-spoke wheels, a front splitter to improve aerodynamics and, for the first time in a production/factory TF, a 2.5 l Rover KV6 engine.
 It was reported on forums for MG that the engine was changed to a standard 160 VVC 1.8L K Series sometime in 2005, although this is disputed and is also disputed as to whether the car received a KV6 in the first place.

 When launched, the car had several problems.
 The first of the problems with the coupe was the engine access, which, because the car is a mid rear arrangement posed several problems and made the car hard to work on; it is reported that the subframe had to be removed in order to work on the engine.
 The second problem is the KV6 powerplant which had to have a bespoke smaller fuel tank to fit in the engine bay as the standard fuel tank wouldn't fit.
 Although disputed as to whether the car received the KV6 powerplant in the first place it now seems likely however, as ex-MG engineer Chris Flanagan produced his own 2.5 KV6 MGF in 2004 and has subsequently produced further KV6 engined TFs at Retro Sports Cars Ltd in Yorkshire.

 Former engineers at MG Rover reported that the car was close to entering production, and as soon as the end of 2005, the car could have been sold.
 However MG Rover went into receivership, and progress was halted.
 Nanjing were set to revive the idea and manufacture in the US in a brand new factory in Oklahoma employing 500 people.
 This idea also never came about with the LE500 and TF135 being the only TF produced by Nanjing at Longbridge, rather than a new purpose built facility in Oklahoma.